October 1st, 2021- February 20th, 2022

 This exhibition will be on view in the ICA San Jose’s Main Gallery and will open on October 1st, 2021 in conjunction with Conrad Egyir: A Chapter of Love, a Facade Project at the ICA San José.

-Conrad Egyir: Chapters of Light is generously supported by Pamela and David Hornik, The Andy Warhol Foundation for the Visual Arts, and Brook Hartzell and Tad Freese.
+Conrad Egyir: A Chapter of Love and Conrad Egyir: Chapters of Light are generously supported by program partner Facebook Open Arts, The Andy Warhol Foundation for the Visual Arts, Pamela and David Hornik, Tad Freese and Brook Hartzell, and Applied Materials.

 About the Artist: